OfficeDev/generator-office/readme.md

 - use an editor other than Visual Studio
 - are interested in using a technology other than plain HTML, CSS & JavaScript

+> If you are building an Angular or React add-in and would like to learn more about using Yo Office specifically for those frameworks, see [Build an Add-in with React](https://github.com/Hongbo-Miao/ignite-lab/blob/master/react.md) or [Build an Add-in with Angular](https://github.com/Hongbo-Miao/ignite-lab/blob/master/angular.md).

 Like other Yeoman generators, this simply creates the scaffolding of files for your Office project.
 It allows you to create add-ins for:

 - Excel